-In some embodiments, the etching pattern may include the surface of the glass substrate.
+In some embodiments, the etching pattern may include etching trenches in the shape of disconnected features into the surface of the glass substrate.
 The disconnected features may be open features (such as zig-zag or c-shaped patterns) or closed features (such as a rectangle or a star).
 The features may be considered disconnected because the trenches that define the features do not cross or touch neighboring features' trenches.
 Not only can the trenches reduce the compressive stresses as previously discussed, the use of a disconnected feature, such as a star, may help to increase the bifurcation of the crack.